EmbarkEmbrace/aws-cloud-resume/README.md

 <h6>Route 53 | Cloudfront | S3 | Certificate Manager | Lambda function | DynamoDB | Git | Github | Terraform | Python | Javascript </h6>

 <h2>About The Project:</h2>
 A simple full-stack serverless resume built within AWS.
-Within an S3 bucket lies the website along with a profile counter tied to a Lambda function + Function URL that is called only from the resume's domain to DynamoDB and updates the respective table and DOM element.
+Within an S3 bucket lies the website along with a resume view counter tied to a Lambda Function + Function URL that can be called only from the resume's domain to DynamoDB and updates the respective table and DOM element.
 On the Front End we have Route53 handling DNS, and CloudFront to take care of HTTPS and Edge Caching.
-A CI/CD pipeline has been setup using Github Actions to automatically update the website within S3, and invalidate Cloud Terraform has been used as IAC, and but few variables and adjustments are need to spin the entire architecture up.
+A CI/CD pipeline has been setup using Github Actions to automatically update the website within S3, and invalidate CloudFront.
+Terraform has been used as IAC, and but few variables and adjustments are needed to spin the entire architecture up.

 ![{EA9C8906-ABED-40BA-91DC-E5AAB4A34FC6}](https://github.com/user-attachments/assets/e9b6656b-2091-415b-95e7-ac4c10c9fdcf)